ospalh/anki-addons/pages/Quick note and deck buttons.md

 abstract: Quickly select a few models or decks.
 first_image: quick_buttons.png
 first_alt: The top of the add card dialog with a few extra buttons
-first_caption: Select your favourite model or deck.
+first_caption: Select your favorite model or deck.

 This add-on adds a few buttons to the right of the select note type button and the select deck button at the top of the add card dialog.

-Click on them to select your favourite model or note type.
+Click on them to select your favorite model or note type.

 <blockquote class="nb">You will have to modify the add-on source to
 adapt this to your deck and model names.</blockquote>